divyanshrohatgi/vgb_website/README.md

-# Vishwa Guru Bharat Website
+# VGB Website

-A modern, responsive website for Vishwa Guru Bharat, dedicated to promoting India's ancient Vedic wisdom and Sanatan culture globally.
+A modern, responsive website for VGB .

 ## 🌟 Features